windupmerchant/init-inert/README.md

 Initial Inertia in Rapid Prototyping, or; How To Build A Sophisticated Rails App, By Starting Off On The Right Foot, or; How To Win A WebApp Hackathon
 ===================================================================================================================
-*Do not be misled; these checklists are not
+*...do not be misled; these checklists are not a replacement for reading the DOC.*
 Use postgresql from the start, for Heroku compatibility.
 --------------------------------------------------------